How to Spend the Perfect Day at Bandelier National Monument

 Since you’re probably on an epic road trip through New Mexico, you don’t have all day to hike super far.
 No worries, you don’t have to wander far to admire how impressive Bandelier National Monument is!

 Add hiking the Main Loop Trail (Pueblo Loop Trail) along the canyon walls to your New Mexico bucket list.
-Some of the trail is paved, and some is a nice wide pebble path that takes hikers by archeological sites, pit houses, and cliff side dwellings such as the long house and talus house.
+Some of the trail is paved, and some is a nice wide pebble path that takes hikers by archeological sites, pit houses, and cliffside dwellings such as the Long House and Talus House.
 You can buy a trail guide at the visitor center to do a self-guided tour of the archeological sites.
 There are kiva and small alcoves to admire.
-The geologic formations are incredible through the beautiful canyon (Frijoles Canyon).
+The geologic formations are incredible throughout the beautiful canyon (Frijoles Canyon).

 Hiking the Alcove House Trail

 Once you get to the furthest point of the official Main Loop Trail, there will be a place to branch and get on the trail that leads to the Alcove House (an epic cave-dwelling).
 It is another ½ mile each way to get to the Alcove House, and you have to climb ladders to get into the cove.

 This is definitely one of the most remarkable hikes we have hiked in New Mexico.
 Though it is short, it makes for an exciting adventure because you have to climb up multiple tiers of wood ladders to reach the Alcove House Ceremonial Cave.

 The Alcove House is 140 feet from the bottom of Frijoles Canyon.
 Inside the Alcove, there are archeological ruins and incredible views.
 You can see remnants of the kiva.